Henry Labouchere, 1st Baron Taunton

-Henry Labouchere, 1st Baron Taunton, PC (/læbuːˈʃɛər/; 15 August 1798 – 13 July 1869) was a prominent British Whig and Liberal Party politician of the mid-19th century.
+Henry Labouchere, 1st Baron Taunton, PC (/læbuːˈʃɛər/; 15 August 1798 – 13 July 1869) was a British Whig and Liberal Party politician of the mid-19th century.

 Background and education

-Labouchere was born in Over Stowey, Somerset, into a Huguenot merchant family.
-His father was Peter Caesar Labouchere and his mother Dorothy Elizabeth, daughter of Sir Francis Baring.
+Labouchere was born in London into a prominent family, the son of Peter Cesar Labouchere of Hylands, a Dutch-born banker of French Huguenot ancestry who had settled in England, and his wife Dorothy Elizabeth, daughter of Sir Francis Baring.
 He was educated at Winchester College and Christ Church, Oxford, where he took his B.A.
 (1821) and his M.A.
 (1828).